isc-psulin/pyiris-iceberg/README.md

 4. Get The iris DB-API library, https://intersystems-community.github.io/iris-driver-distribution/
 5. pip install -r requirements.txt
 6. pip install -e .
-7. Add a .env file to the project root with a ADLFS.CONNECTION_STRING (this is only needed for writing to Azure)
+7. Add a .env file to the project root with a adls.CONNECTION_STRING (this is only needed for writing to Azure)
 8. Create a /tmp/iceberg directory, or change the locations in the config for local files

 ## Installation Notes